schumacherlab/neolution-live/README.md

 * 0.01 for PBMC screens
 * 0.02 for TIL screens

+As input, the pipeline expects a tsv file with affected germline and tumor transcripts.
+Additional variant/transcript information can be provided and will be transferred into the output.
+See **Input file format** paragraph for more information regarding input file generation.

 ### Minimal usage example

 `Rscript performPredictions.R -f /path/to/variants.tsv -m A0201 -l 9`